Odoo MCP Studio - AI React App, Module & EChart Builder

 Export

-Generates a standard Odoo-formatted CSV file containing all app data — pages, endpoints, components, settings, and external IDs.
+Generates a standard Odoo-formatted CSV file containing all app data — pages, component files, endpoints, settings, and external IDs.
 CSV format supports unlimited code size (unlike XLSX which has cell limits).

 Staging → Production: Export on staging, then import the CSV on production.
 External IDs allow Odoo to match and update existing records on subsequent imports — no need to delete and recreate.